OpenFn/docs/docs/cli.md

 ```

 On execution, this workflow will first run the `getPatients.js` job.
 If is
-successful then `getGlobalOrgUnits.js` will run using the final state of
+successful, `getGlobalOrgUnits.js` will run using the final state of
 `getPatients.js`.
-If `getGlobalOrgUnits.js` is successful then `createTEIs.js`
+If `getGlobalOrgUnits.js` is successful, `createTEIs.js` will
-will run using the final state of `getGlobalOrgUnits.js`.
+run using the final state of `getGlobalOrgUnits.js`.

 Note that without the `-i` flag, you'll need to already have your adaptor
 installed.
 To execute the workflow with the adaptor autoinstall option run this